Dani Cameranesi

-Danielle Cameranesi (born June 3, 1995) is an American women's ice hockey forward, currently playing for the Minnesota section of the PWHPA.
-She made her debut for the US national women's team at the 2014 4 Nations Cup in Kamloops, British Columbia, Canada.
+Danielle Cameranesi Brodzinski (born June 3, 1995) is a former American women's ice hockey forward who now works as a scout for the Minnesota Frost in the Professional Women's Hockey League (PWHL).
+Cameranesi last played for the Minnesota section of the PWHPA in 2021.

+She is a two-time Olympic Medalist, winning gold in 2018 and silver in 2022, and a three-time IIHF World Championship Medalist (gold 2015, 2019, and silver 2021).

 Playing career

 During the 2010–11 season, she registered 79 points (35 goals, 44 assists) while serving as team captain with The Blake School.
 Of note, the team was also conference champions.

 USA Hockey

 In August 2011, she was named to the under-18 U.S. team that competed versus Canada in a three-game series in Rockland, Ontario.

 In the USA's 13–1 defeat of the Czech Republic at the 2012 IIHF World Women's U18 Championship, Cameranesi assisted on Molly Illikainen's goal.

+Internationally, Cameranesi made her debut for the US national women's team at the 2014 4 Nations Cup in Kamloops, British Columbia, Canada.

-She was named to the roster of the United States national women's ice hockey team that shall compete at the 2015 IIHF Women's World Championship.
+She was named to the roster of the United States national women's ice hockey team that competed at the 2015 IIHF Women's World Championship.
+The 2015 team took gold.
+She also played in the 2019 and 2021 editions of the tournament, earning gold and silver respectively.

+Cameransi was part of Team USA's 2018 Winter Olympics roster, which went on to win gold.
 On January 2, 2022, Cameranesi was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+Team USA earned a silver medal.
 On July 20, 2022, Cameranesi announced her retirement from international competition.
 She finished her career with 24 goals and 58 points in 87 games.